rgrinberg/opium/README.md

 ```

 Here we also use the ability of Opium to generate a core command to
-run your applications.
-Run your executable with the `-h` to see the
+run your app.
+Run your executable with the `-h` to see the options
-options that are available to you.
+that are available to you.
 For example:

 ```
 # run in debug mode on port 9000